rtitz/aws-s3-backup/README.md

 ## Requirements for AWS S3 Backup
+ * There are CloudFormation templates in directory "cloudformation", that can be used to deploy the requirements

+Here are the requirements in detail, in case you do not want to use the provided CloudFormation templates:
  * An existing S3 Bucket within your AWS account
  * An IAM user with access key (and secret access key) OR configured AWS CLI profile OR programmatic access credentials from AWS IAM Identity Center
  * Your IAM user should have the following permissions (can be a separate attached IAM policy):